sqlfluff/sqlfluff/docs/source/layout.rst

-      When fixing issues with comment indentation, SQLFluff will attempt to keep comments in their original position but if line length concerns make this difficult, it will either abort the fix, or move *same line* comments up and *before* the line they are currently on.
+      When fixing issues with comment indentation, SQLFluff will attempt to keep comments in their original position but if line length concerns make this difficult, it will either abandon the fix, or move *same line* comments up and *before* the line they are currently on.
 This is in line with the assumption that comments on their own line refer to the elements of code which they come *before*, not *after*.